Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Geometry/ListTransformations/README.md

 ## Additional information

 This sample uses a `GeographicTransformation`, which extends the `DatumTransformation` class.
-As of 100.9, the Maps SDK also includes a `HorizontalVerticalTransformation`, which also extends `DatumTransformation`.
+As of 100.9, the ArcGIS Maps SDK for Qt also includes a `HorizontalVerticalTransformation`, which also extends `DatumTransformation`.
 The `HorizontalVerticalTransformation` class is used to transform coordinates of z-aware geometries between spatial references that have different geographic and/or vertical coordinate systems.

 Some transformations aren't available until transformation data is provided.